msa-em/nanocartography/05_discussion.md

 crystallography has long been a desirable function in any microscopist's toolbox.
-While Desktop Microscopist was one of the first programs to accurately predict diffraction patterns and measure relative stage positions given a specific crystallographic information, others have done similar plotting programs for a variety of applications.
+While Desktop Microscopist was one of the first programs to accurately predict diffraction patterns and measure relative stage positions given specific crystallographic information, others have created similar plotting programs for a variety of applications.
 ALPHABETA a was designed to accurately determine two beam locations for proper dislocation and microstructural analysis of stainless steels {cite:p}`cautaerts2018alphabeta`.
 A number of papers have detailed the study of either the double tilt stage and/or its relation to crystallographic analysis, but